Madballs: Classic Series 3 and Classic Series 4

-Madballs by Megalopolis Toys
+Madballs by Premium DNA Toys

-Toy designer James Groman has shared previews for two upcoming Madballs 6″ Scale Action Figures, which will be coming from Megalopolis Toys.
+Premium DNA Toys have produced Madballs six-inch-scale action figurines.
 The figures were announced in June 2020.
-These 6″ scale figure will feature weapons and interchangeable parts.
+The figurines will feature weapons and "MADular" interchangeable parts.
 They are modeled after the classic "Head Popping" Madballs figures from the late 1980s; however, these do not feature the head popping gimmick, opting for articulation and a more "action figure"-like approach.

-The images showcase both Horn Head and Splitting Headache and will be part of the Premium DNA toy line.
+Wave 1 of the Premium DNA toy line includes Hornhead, Splitting Headache, Bruise Brother and Oculus Orbus.
+Wave 2 will feature Slobulus, Swine Sucker, WolfBreath and Clang Fang.

 International modern revival

-In 2009 European territories, including Italy and the U.K., began receiving a series of 10 officially licensed miniature water-squirting Giraprendi Madballs.
-The Italian Madballs are slightly larger (golf ball-sized) and more rubbery than their U.K. counterparts.
-In the U.K., they are dispensed sealed in small semi-transparent plastic spheres from vending machines which also distributed Nintendo- and Disney-branded toys.
+In 2009 European territories, including Italy and the UK, began receiving a series of 10 officially licensed miniature water-squirting Giraprendi Madballs.
+The Italian Madballs are slightly larger (golf ball-sized) and more rubbery than their UK counterparts.
+In the UK, they are dispensed sealed in small semi-transparent plastic spheres from vending machines which also distributed Nintendo- and Disney-branded toys.
 Some of the toys are based on the planned (but never made) Classic Series 3 and Classic Series 4 Madballs, some simply with name changes; others are entirely new creations.
 They are as follows: